tflynn/address_normalizer/README.md

 Extract state abbreviations, geographical directionals and military state abbreviations from the [USPS page of state abbreviations](http://pe.usps.com/text/pub28/28apb.htm).

-Note: There are errors in the web version of the page that are corrected in the local copy.
+Note: There are HTML markup errors in the web version of the page that are corrected in the local copy.

 #### To run ####